iqtree/iqtree.github.io/doc/molevol.md

 * `-zb` is to specify the number of boostrap replicates for the resampling estimated log-likelihood method (RELL) ([Kishino et al., 1990]).
 * `-n 0` is to avoid tree search and estimate model parameters based on an initial parsimony tree.

-Now have a look at `turtle_nt.treetest.iqtree`.
+Now have a look at `turtle_nt.phy.treetest.iqtree`.
 The results of the tests will be printed to a section called `USER TREES`.

 Questions:

 * Do the two trees have significantly different log-likelihoods?
+* How do you do tree tests with partition model?
+How do the results look like?

 >**HINTS**:
 >